Alicia Ellingsworth, Sales and Production Director

 Ami grew up on a hobby farm- in charge of the farm floral gardens, and expert green bean snapper.
 In 2009, she started commercial farming, and now operates Red Ridge Farms with her husband, Jim.
 She has a masters in Mathematics and a degree in Horticulture and taught in the Missouri Public School system, was a horticulturist at Powell Gardens, and personnel and customer relations manager of Greenbrier Nurseries in Virginia.
 Ami and her husband have created ‘Flavor Market’, a rural foods market with a gluten-free bakery and commercial kitchen that uses farm produce seconds and harvested ‘over-abundance’.
 Ami is a founder, and is currently our Vice President.

 Tom Buller, Treasurer

 Tom Buller is an extension agent for K-State Research and Extension-Douglas County, where he works to build local fruit and vegetable production.
 He is also owner of Buller Family Farm, a certified organic vegetable farm just east of Lawrence, KS.
 As you can see in the picture, he is out standing in his field.

 James Leek, owner of the certified organic “Pat & Rachel’s Gardens, LLC” of Olathe, KS, is a retired school teacher and administrator.
-He earned his degrees at the University of Kansas, taught for 39 years in elementary, middle school, high school and college, and administered parochial, private and public schools in rural, inner city and suburban districts.
+With degrees from the University of Kansas, Jim taught for 39 years in elementary, middle school, high school and college, and administered parochial, private and public schools in rural, inner city and suburban districts.
 He retired from Shawnee Mission South High School where he taught Latin and World Literature.
-Gardening has been a life-long hobby; now it keeps him off the streets.
+Gardening has always been a hobby, now it keeps him off the streets.
 Jim and his wife Sandra live in Olathe.